Unity-Technologies/com.unity.multiplayer.docs/releases/index.md

 * Expect these releases to move towards a fuller Release.
 * Expect us to answer questions for early adopters on [Discord](https://discord.gg/buMxnnPvTb) and [Forums](https://forum.unity.com/forums/multiplayer.26/).
 We welcome all feedback and issues logged!
 :::

+### Known Issues for this Release

+* The first time you install Netcode and UTP together, you may get an error.
+UTP has Burst as a dependency that requires you to restart your editor to properly enable.
+* To implement `NetworkSerialize` functionality, you may need to override `WriteField/WriteDelta/ReadField/ReadDelta` as a current workaround.

 ### Tools